-The SmartVac II Workholding System takes a simple and efficient approach to vacuum chuck workholding by NOT requiring an expensive and cumbersome electric vacuum pump.
+When you absolutely can’t hold parts in a vise, the SmartVac 3 Workholding System provides a simple and streamlined solution with vacuum chuck workholding.
+The system does NOT require an expensive and cumbersome electric vacuum pump.
 The system also uses customizable Top Plates to easily create custom fixtures for small or irregular parts.
 No pump, no hassles, no brainer.

 Filter free exhaust port means coolant and small particles pass right through the system

 Vacuum indicator button lowers flush when at full vacuum power

 Multiple vacuum ports enable up to nine parts to be held on one chuck

 Top plate mounting holes for custom workholding applications